MicrosoftDocs/msix-docs/msix-src/msix-core/deploy-with-msix-core.md

 ---
-title: Deploying package app with MSIX Core
+title: Deploy an MSIX package with MSIX Core
 description: This article provides a step by step instruction on how to leverage the MSIX Core bootstrapper, which creates an application using ClickOnce that will allow your users to just download a setup.exe and install their MSIX app through the MSIX Core Installer. ms.date: 11/15/2019 ms.topic: article